webix-hub/docs/data/desktop/sidemenu.md

 -----------------------

 You can hide and show Sidemenu by clicking a button.
 For this purpose, the api/link/ui.sidemenu_hide.md and api/link/ui.sidemenu_show.md methods should be used.
-The api/link/ui.view_hidden_config.md property defines, if Sidemenu should be initially hidden:

 ~~~js